Contents

 Shortcomings:

-• Higher than average price that may be unsuitable for small businesses
+- Higher than average price may make it unaffordable for small businesses

 Pricing:

-• MSP360’s pricing information is not publicly available on their official website and the only way to obtain such information is by contacting the company directly for a quote.
-Their special “quote calculator” page allows potential customers to specify what specifically they want to be backed up, be it Windows, Mac, Linux devices, VMware, Hyper-V, Microsoft 365, Google Workspace, etc.
+- MSP360’s pricing information is not publicly available on its official website, meaning the only way to obtain such information is by contacting the company directly for a quote.
+Its special “quote calculator” page allows potential customers to specify what specifically they want to be backed up, be it Windows, Mac, Linux devices, VMware, Hyper-V, Microsoft 365, Google Workspace, etc.

 Customer reviews (original spelling):